Angelote567/Ing.-Datos/fundamentals/exercise2/correction.md

 #### 'results' module (0.5 points)
 - [ ] Points awarded: 0.3
-- [ ] Comments: there are a couplpe of issues here:
+- [ ] Comments: there are a couple of issues here:
 - - Your code only prints the results.
 You are not storing anywhere those results.
 What if it was a pipeline that needs to be executed daily and you need to track these results to monitor them?
 - - '@click.command()' being defined, but not used.
 It is doing nothing there.
 - - You are not logging anything from this module.
 You could use a log file to both log the execution and the results to keep track.